By Paul Ingrassia and Paul Lienert

 But two former Ford Europe premium brands - Sweden's Volvo and England's Jaguar - stirred up some attention with concepts that were noteworthy for hinting at a new styling direction for each and for introducing scalable vehicle architectures on which both brands intend to build compact vehicle families over the next several years.

-Jaguar, now an affiliate of India's Tata Motors Ltd (NSI:TATAMOTORS), and Volvo, an affiliate of China's Zhejiang Geely Holding Group Co Ltd (GEELY.UL), took different design paths, with Jaguar presenting the wagon-like C-X17, an early look at its first-ever crossover utility vehicle, and Volvo debuting the Concept Coupe, a sleek two-door that eventually will be joined by a range of compact models with common underpinnings, including a sedan, a hatchback and a crossover.
+Jaguar, now an affiliate of India's Tata Motors Ltd, and Volvo, an affiliate of China's Zhejiang Geely Holding Group Co Ltd, took different design paths, with Jaguar presenting the wagon-like C-X17, an early look at its first-ever crossover utility vehicle, and Volvo debuting the Concept Coupe, a sleek two-door that eventually will be joined by a range of compact models with common underpinnings, including a sedan, a hatchback and a crossover.

 But Karl-Thomas Neumann, hired this year to run GM Europe, sounded cautiously upbeat.
 "We've seen the first little light at the end of the tunnel," he said.
 "No one here is expecting any wonders to happen, but I'm relatively confident that we've reached the bottom."

-(This story corrects first paragraph to say the last Frankfurt show was in 2011, not 2009)
+(The story corrects first paragraph to say last Frankfurt show was in 2011 and not 2009)

 (Additional reporting by Olaf Storbeck and Jennifer Clark in Frankfurt; editing by Matthew Lewis)